smswithoutborders/SMSWithoutBorders.com/README.md

 The .env file in project root contains all modifiable system variables.

-Cloud API URL address can be set here
+Cloud API URL address and Google Client ID can be set here

 ### `npm start`